activiteOCR/CodeHawks---Findings/First-Flight-#13-Baba-Marta.md

 ## Vulnerability Details

-the require control structure (L37 of MartenitsaToken.sol) does not correctly control the "Design" input parameter.
+The require control structure (L37 of MartenitsaToken.sol) does not correctly control the "Design" input parameter.

 ```cpp
 function testCreateMartenitsaCalledWithDesignEqualZero() public {